 - Standardized Tests.
 Plan to take the GMAT (Graduate Management Admissions Test) for MBA programs or the GRE (Graduate Record Examination), typically required for master's degree programs.
 International students also need to take the TOEFL to prove their command of English.

 - Work Experience.
 Some master's degree programs such as the Executive MBA are geared toward professionals with some work experience under their belt.

 In addition to the application form, you may need to submit the following supporting materials:

 You may encounter your first financial planning lesson before you begin your business management program.
 Planning your school finances involves researching and applying for school, private, and government funding.

 Funding sources include:

 - Grants and scholarships.
-Schools, private foundations, and industry education funds offer this "free money" for promising managers.
+Schools, private foundations, and industry education may offer funds to promising managers.

 - Employer educational reimbursement.
 According to GMAC, 7 percent of full-time and 63 percent of part-time students funded their MBA at least in part through employer reimbursement.

 - Student loans.
 The federal government offers low-interest loans.
 Make up the difference with a private bank loan.

 - Other: Work-Study programs and tax credits for U.S. citizens can help offset the cost of your education.